Flexible bollards highlight and reinforce rules of the road

 Street bollards heighten driver awareness

-When bollards are installed in a series, along a straight road or around a bend, they create the illusion of speed—or more specifically, they draw attention to themselves as they zip in and out of your field of vision—which also encourages drivers to slow down.
+When bollards are installed in a series, along a straight road or around a bend, they create the illusion of speed—or, more specifically, they draw attention to themselves as they zip in and out of your field of vision—which also encourages drivers to slow down.

 The color and size of a bollard affects how visible they are for drivers.
 Bollards with reflective surfaces, or reflective bollards, may be ideal for low-light or night conditions.
-Illuminated bollards are also common around buildings and in parking areas—especially along pedestrian walkways.

 Bollards for traffic calming

-Street bollards can be used on their own to manage road behavior, but they're often used as part of a traffic calming strategy.
-Traffic calming is a broader design approach used to encourage safer, more responsible driving.
+Street bollards can be used on their own to manage road behavior, but they're often used as part of a wider traffic calming strategy.
+Traffic calming is a design approach used to encourage safer, more responsible driving.
 Implementing traffic calming in busy areas—especially in areas with mixed modes of transportation and/or high numbers of pedestrians—can improve safety and reduce risk of accident.
 It typically uses a mix of two approaches.

 - Physical modifications.
 These include reducing street/lane widths; installing roundabouts, traffic circles, medians and boulevards; diverting traffic flow; and installing vertical deflections and other surface treatments.

 - Visual cues.
-These include signage and other design elements such as traffic stripes.
+These include signage and other design elements, such as traffic stripes.